Smithville, Mississippi

-Smithville is a town in Monroe County, Mississippi.
-The population was 509 at the 2020 census.
-Smithville is the birthplace of Rod Brasfield, a member of the Country Music Hall of Fame.
+Smithville is a town in Monroe County, Mississippi, United States.
+The population was 509 at the 2020 census, down from 942 in 2010.

 History

 Smithville is located on lands purchased from Chickasaw chief Che-lah-cha-chubby in 1836.
 The town is named for William Smith, an early settler who established a store at the site around 1840.
 The town was incorporated in 1845.

 2011 tornado

 On April 27, 2011, at approximately 3:45 p.m.
 CDT, an EF5 tornado struck the town with winds which were estimated to have peaked at 205 mph.
 A total of 16 people were killed, and 40 people were injured.
 In total, 117 structures were destroyed and 50 more sustained major damage from the storm in Monroe County alone, before the tornado continued into Itawamba County.
-In Smithville, an SUV was lofted and thrown a half mile into the water tower, before being carried even further downwind.
-Other damage included the complete destruction of the city hall, post office, police station, and four churches, along with appliances and plumbing fixtures being shredded or ripped away from foundations and numerous granite tombstones being knocked down.
+In Smithville, an SUV was lofted and thrown a half mile into the water tower, making a dent, before being carried even further downwind.
+Other damage included the destruction of the city hall, post office, police station, and four churches, along with appliances and plumbing fixtures being shredded or ripped away from foundations and numerous granite tombstones being knocked down.